 - Make sure you're satisfied with the flavor when you are done mixing together the cream cheese, sugar, and lime juice in step 1, before you add the heavy cream.
 Give it a taste and see if it needs more sugar, or more lime juice to give it a more citrusy flavor.
 Once you add the heavy cream and whip that up with the rest of the dip, you don't want to add more liquid or heavy ingredients such as sugar because it will "deflate" the whipped cream.
 It won't ruin the dip, but it just won't be as light and fluffy as it should be.

 How to serve key lime pie cheesecake dip:

-Serve this dip with fresh fruit such as strawberries or apple wedges, or serve with cookies: graham crackers, nilla wafers, or crispy coconut cookies such as these.
+Serve this dip with fresh fruit such as strawberries, bananas, watermelon fries, apple wedges, or serve with cookies: graham crackers, nilla wafers, or crispy coconut cookies such as these.
 It can be served chilled right out of the fridge or warmed up to almost-room temperature so it is not ice-cold.
 Either way is great!

 How to store key lime pie dip: